GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-03-26-What-is-the-gold-in-gold-standard-labels-for-NLP?.md

 That probably sounds pretty flaky if you’re used to hard logic and reasoning, but it’s all we have and it seems to work okay for many practical applications.

-<h4>References</h4>
+<h3>References</h3>

-Nirenburg, S. and McShane, M., 2016.
+1. Nirenburg, S. and McShane, M., 2016.
 Natural language processing.
 The Oxford Handbook of Cognitive Science, p.337.
+2. Hardt, D., & Wulff, J. (2012).
+What is the meaning of 5*'s?
+An investigation of the expression and rating of sentiment.
+In KONVENS (pp. 319-326).